CCN-Support/CCN_Wiki/docs/source/mri.rst

 **I got the enrollment link from my lab admin, but clicking it gives me a Page Not Found error.**

-- Make sure you are able to log into bruinlearn.ucla.edu with your UCLA credentials.
-Do not use Mednet credentials, as BruinLearn requires a @ucla.edu address to enroll.
+- If you only have/primarily use Mednet credentials, make sure you are trying to access BruinLearn properly.
+Go to bruinlearn.ucla.edu and click "Sign in with your Mednet username and password".
 - Try again in 24-48 hours.
 UCLA credentials that were granted very recently to new employees/students take some time to propagate through the system.

 **I passed the MR Safety Exam.
 Now what?**